ConnerArdman/Code-Quality-Guide/PHP.md

   <a name="no-global"></a><a name="1.1"></a>
   - [1.1](#no-global) Never use the `global` keyword.
 Instead, pass variables as parameters.

     > Why?
 It is important to keep our functions modular, meaning they are not dependant on other code.
 By passing parameters, our functions work regardless of the names of variables.
-Think of the global scope as being equivilent to a "main" function in another language, where we would call functions with parameters created in main.
+Think of the global scope as being equivalent to a "main" function in another language, where we would call functions with parameters created in main.

     ```php
     # bad